njmittet/learning-react/notes/javascript.md

 [Mozilla 'import' documentation](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/import)

-### Export
+### Exports

-The `import` statement is used to import bindings exported by another module or file.
-The `export statement` is used to export functions, objects, or primitive values from a module so they can be used by other programs with the `import` statement.
+While the `import` statement is used to import bindings exported by another module or file, the `export` statement is used to export such bindings (functions, objects, or primitive values) from a module so they can be used by the importing program.
 Exported modules are always in strict mode.

 There are two different types of export, `named` and `default`.
 A module can have multiple named exports but only one default export.